 Polish poster design overview :

-A lot of patronizing drivel had been written about the 'Polish School' of poster design being a 'product' of a 'resistance to Communism' or some such (and by extension, of an overwhelming desire to breathe free under learned guidance of The Donald and the First Ladyboy Melanie, Leaders of the Free World).
+A lot of patronizing drivel had been written about the 'Polish School' of poster design being a 'product' of a 'resistance to Communism' or some such (and by extension, of an overwhelming desire to breathe free under learned guidance of a Drumpfster and First Ladyboy Melanie, Leaders of the Free World).
 That view, espoused by Western writers who don't know any better, and Polish ones (who should know better) has been more or less omnipresent.
 No matter that the idea of art as an expression of political circumstance is par excellence a classic communist one.

 The censorship debate seems irrelevant; aside from some agitprop films, it's hard to argue that the men with scissors had much to concern themselves with.
 One exception was the 1948 to 1954-55 period, when actual presentation mattered and "modernistic" style was frowned upon; even then however "social-realist" images were few and far between.The results this hands-off policy produced were often brilliant, sometimes dreary and self-indulgent, often mediocre, but seldom boring and - as a rule - deeply personal.